apomene/WebBLogWithJekyll/about.md

 published: true
 ---

-I am a Sowftare Engineer using C# and have depp interest on Machine Learning and Data Science.
+I am a Sowftare Engineer using C#

 ### More Information

+I  have deep interest on Machine Learning and Data Science.

+Learning my way through vanilla JS at the moment.

-Planning to dive on Python but I always procastanate Very font of Azure and also plannig to have a certification as an Azure Developer
+Planning to dive on Python but I always procastanate.

+Very font of Azure and also plannig to have a certification as an Azure Developer